 Strengthening the Economy through Tourism in the five parishes of Tangipahoa, St. Tammany, Livingston, Washington and St. Helena—one quilt block at a time.

-After months of brainstorming, designing, painting and lots of finnigling, the LNQT Board of Directors finally enjoy the launch of their vision to create a Tribute Foundation in honor of our Quilt Trail Queen, Donna Sue Groves.
-In celebration at breakfast after FaceTiming Donna Sue and unveiling her Tribute Quilt Block: Marie Carroll, Rosemary Ydarraga, Margaret Bailey, Sue Nichols, Ann Boudreaux, Cricket Ayala, Mary Beverly, Terry Seal, Kim Zabbia, Sheila Broyles and Mary Felder.
+The LNQT Board of Directors finally enjoys a well-deserved breakfast: Marie Carroll, Rosemary Ydarraga, Margaret Bailey, Sue Nichols, Ann Boudreaux, Cricket Ayala, Mary Beverly, Terry Seal, Kim Zabbia, Sheila Broyles and Mary Felder.
 Not Pictured: Kathy Mauthe' and Donna Mollere.

 We're officially OPEN!!!Thanks to Ponchatoula Mayor Bob Zabbia, Chamber President Karen Carter and Tangipahoa Parish Tourism Director Betty Stewart who helped the LNQT Board cut the Ribbon on October 4, 2012.

 Come visit our Shoppe in person

 Tuesday through Friday from noon to 5:00 pm

 and Saturdays from noon to 3:00 pm

 Inside The Art Station